|

 (Fall, Spring, Summer)

 In this course, students will investigate how the national government is structured and how the American constitutional republic operates.
-It covers the philosophical and historical foundations of American government, including but not limited to the declaration of independence, the United States constitution and all its amendments, and the federalist papers.
+It covers the philosophical and historical foundations of American government, including but not limited to the Declaration of Independence, the United States constitution and all its amendments, and The Federalist Papers.
 The course examines the branches of government and the government’s laws, policies, and programs.
 It also examines the ways in which citizens participate in their government and ways their government responds to citizens.
-Course readings will be derived from the western canon.
-In addition and to the extent possible, the course will provide instruction on the historical background and philosophical foundation of western civilization and the American democracy.

 Prerequisite(s): a passing score on the standardized placement test measuring communications/verbal/reading achievement, successful completion of any required developmental English and Reading coursework with a grade of “C” or better, or exemption from placement testing.